BoddepallyVenkatesh06/Qtify/README.md

 ## Getting Started

-Follow these steps to get a copy of the Qtify project up and running on your local machine.
+Follow these steps to get a copy of the QTify project up and running on your local machine.

 ### Prerequisites